Private Journeys

 What is the official currency in Cuba?

-Changing small amounts at a time into CUPs will help to avoid having leftover currency when you leave Cuba (it is not always easy to exchange CUPs back to hard currency).
+Changing small amounts at a time into CUPs will help to avoid having leftover currency when you leave Cuba (it is not always easy to exchange CUPs back to other currencies).

-Private hotels, bars, restaurants often accept payment directly in Sterling, US$ or Euros cash.
+Private hotels, bars and restaurants often accept payments directly in US$ (or Euros) cash.
 For these transactions bring small denominations if possible, and note that coins will not be accepted.
+Change may sometimes be given in CUPs.

-You’ll generally need to use a credit/debit card to cover transactions in most shops, as well as hotel extras and car-rental extras such as petrol.
-However some clients have issues using cards in Cuba so don’t rely on them as your only source of funding.
-Be sure to check with your bank that your cards are accepted in Cuba (cards issued by US banks are not accepted, for example).
+You’ll generally need to use a credit/debit card to cover transactions in government shops and hotels, as well as car-rental extras such as petrol and local fees.
+However, some clients have issues using cards in Cuba so don’t rely on them as your only source of funding.
+Be sure to check with your bank that your cards are accepted in Cuba (cards linked to US banks are not accepted locally).
+At Cadeca exchange offices it is now possible to purchase a prepaid card (Tarjeta Clasica) which can be bought in cash with US Dollars/Euros.
+These can be used to obtain petrol.

 What is the time difference between Cuba and UK?